 You can also sort items by selecting 20, 50, or 100 below the result table.

-Click Generate Report to export data.
+Click Generate Report button to open the Configure Report dialog box.
 See Create a Vulnerabilities Report for more information.

 Click the icon to bookmark an item for quick access.
 Clicking the icon on the secondary menu shows the bookmarked items and provides links to them.